Family Broadcasting Corporation

 Family Broadcasting Corporation, formerly known as LeSEA Broadcasting, is an American Christian television network.
 Founded by Lester Sumrall in 1972, Family Broadcasting Corporation is headquartered in South Bend, Indiana, and broadcasts Christian and family programming.
 Peter Sumrall, son of Lester Sumrall, served as its president and chief executive officer from 2002 to 2015.
 His son, Drew Sumrall, now serves in the same position.

 National channels

 World Harvest Television (WHT)

 World Harvest Television (WHT), on DirecTV, focuses mostly on direct televangelism, carrying hosts such as Sid Roth, Joseph Prince, Joyce Meyer, and James Robison.
-Program time not filled by televangelists is filled with infomercials; WHT does air some limited entertainment programming, consisting mainly of a block with The Real McCoys and the public-domain episodes of The Beverly Hillbillies in the afternoons, along with non-religious E/I programs and a few syndicated programs such as Sports Stars of Tomorrow and Today's Homeowner with Danny Lipford on Saturdays, along with Israeli Basketball Premier League games.
+Program time not filled by televangelists is filled with infomercials; WHT does air some limited entertainment programming, consisting mainly of a block of Westerns in the afternoons and in the overnight graveyard slot, along with non-religious E/I programs and a few syndicated programs such as Sports Stars of Tomorrow and America's Heartland on Saturdays.
 WHT is available in over 21.2 million homes across the country on DirecTV, as well as on the Sky Angel Faith Package; a video stream of the channel is available on the Internet.